From an article originally published in Tournaments Illuminated #118, Spring 1996.

 The Champion of An Tir is selected at a tournament held the weekend of July Coronation.
 The Champion is the Bearer of the Great Sword of State, and serves as Regent if the Crown are unable to conclude their reign.

-The Champion of Rapier Combat is selected at a tournament held the weekend of Twelfth Night Coronation.
+The Champion of Rapier Combat is selected at a tournament held the weekend of Kingdom Arts & Sciences and Rapier Championship.

 The Kingdom Protector is selected at an archery tournament held on the weekend of September Crown Tournament.

-The Arts & Sciences Champion and The Bardic Champion are selected at tournaments held the first weekend in March.
+The Arts & Sciences Champion is selected at a tournament held the weekend of Kingdom Arts & Sciences and Rapier Championship.

 Royal Commissions